balena-io/balena-sdk-python/DOCUMENTATION.md

     DeviceNotFound: if device couldn't be found.

 #### Returns:
     str: status of a device.
-List of available statuses: Idle, Configuring, Updating, Offline and Post Provisioning.
+List of available statuses: Idle, Configuring, Updating, Offline, Inactive and Post Provisioning.

 #### Examples:
 ```python